cdl-geneseo/geneseo-dictionary/G/Garbage-Plate.md

 # Garbage Plate

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Garbage Plate

 Created by  Unknown User (iif1), last modified by  Unknown User (cmf9) on Nov 19, 2012

 Garbage plate n. a high-calorie dish typically containing a meat (hamburger, hot dog etc), macaroni salad and fries.“The garbage plates at University Hots are pretty good”100% of those surveyed know the word, 70% of these believe the word is of local originsAs of 2012, 97% of students surveyed knew this word, 27% thought it was of local origin.(Felice, G-M, 2012)